-The Trust is New Zealand's largest provider of support services for the development, health and wellbeing of children under five, and works together with families and communities, to ensure the best start for every child.
+The Trust is New Zealand's largest provider of support services for the development, health and wellbeing of children under five, and works together with families and communities.
+In the first 1000 days we make the difference of a lifetime.
 Through its volunteer network, the Trust and Plunket Groups maintain close and responsive links with communities throughout New Zealand.
 The complementary activities provided by the Plunket Groups include Early Childhood Education Centres, Family Centres, Toy Libraries, Playgroups and Parenting Education.